The Pulse: Paris

 She looked deep into his eyes, as if to draw them upward to the eyes of the protagonist on the stage.
 After a pause, she said, “I want to give you this ring.
 It will connect us.
 It matches your eyes.
 The dealer said it’s kyanite.”

 She stared at the ring for several moments before continuing.
-“Jean-Marc was telling me something about a course he was teaching.
+“Antoine was telling me something about a course he was teaching.
 Japanese Anime and the Art of the Postmodern Something or Other.
 I was just pretending to listen.
 All of a sudden I looked at the ring, which seemed for just a fraction of a second to become darker blue and brighter white, both at the same time.
-I said to myself: My mother is dead.
+I said to myself: My mother is dead.”

 "At first I felt a heaviness, as if she were pressing down on my chest, like when I was in my teens.
 But then I realized I wasn’t responsible for what she did to herself.
 Why should I always feel guilty?”

-Martine looked introspective, then hurt, then defiant, then continued: “I was sitting there, drinking with Jean-Marc the whole time.
+Martine looked introspective, then hurt, then defiant, then continued: “I was sitting there, drinking with Antoine the whole time.
 We had been there for three hours and we were on our second bottle of wine.
-Jean-Marc was rambling on about manga — or manganese, or anomie, anime, qu’importe! — while my mother was draping herself for the last time over her velvet chaise-longue.
+He was rambling on about manga — or manganese, or anomie, anime, qu’importe! — while my mother was draping herself for the last time over her velvet chaise-longue.
 Long past plastered.
 In her velvet and crimson living-room across from the theatre."

 Martine looked nostalgic, then sad, as if face-to-face-with the existential drift of our tiny planet, and added: "Her eyes were fixed open, looking at the theatre across the street.
 Le Funambule, The Tight-rope Walker.
 From one stage to the next."